Last Updated on August 22, 2022

 Eating in Penang in George Town, the Capital

 The city of George Town, the capital, is where you’ll find most of the historical sights, and so this is where most visitors stay, and who likely ask at their hotels what to eat in Penang.
 We’re certain they’re provide with an overload of information.

-A little known spot, that tourists won’t know about is the Tuak Shop, a non descript building, with a homemade sign that says “Kedai Tuak Lorong Pasar”, which has homemade coconut wine on offer.
+A little known spot, that tourists won’t know about is the Tuak Shop, a non descript building, with a homemade sign that says “Kedai Tuak Lorong Pasar”, which has homemade coconut wine on offer, something you actually can’t eat in Penang.
 We discovered it while walking by, popped inside, and found locals sitting around chatting and smiling.
 We asked what they were drinking and they pointed to a sign, which said a glass of the homebrew Tody was just 2 MYR (less than $1 USD).
 This drink won’t get you drunk, and can’t be stored, but it spoils quickly so drink it right away, or at least the same day.

 You’ll hear languages from all around the globe here.
-You’ll be able to eat tasty food from cultures you may not have tried before, namely the Indian, Chinese, and local Malay dishes.
+When eating in Penang, you’ll be able to eat tasty food from cultures you may not have tried before, namely the Indian, Chinese, and local Malay dishes.
 You may even become friendly and chatty with smiling, inquisitive people of different nationalities and faiths other than yours, as we did.